opixelum/brain-disk-gitbook/docs/glossary.md

 List of data organized by blocks, managed by a peer-to-peer network, as a distributed ledger.

+## Ethereum Improvement Proposals (EIP)
+Standards specifying potential new features or processes for Ethereum.

 ## Liquidity
 Refers to how easy it is to trade assets without impacting their price.